modouaicha023/learnings-notes/algorithms and data structures/Big O Time Complexity.md

 # Big O Time Complexity

-- Big O is a way to categorize your algorithms time and memory requirements based on input Like when your input grow , your algorith will grow linearily.
+- Big O is a way to categorize your algorithms time and memory requirements based on input Like when your input grow , your algorithm will grow linearily.

 - we use it to help make decisions about what DSA to use know how it will perform can help to have the best program .

-Big O : "As your input grows, how fast does computation or memroy grow"
+Big O : "As your input grows, how fast does computation or memory grow"
 notes: growth is with respect to the input

 ```typescript